patrickstanciu/upstream-patrick/README.md

 #### Questions

 1. To include messages already stored in the database, which existing repository method should be leveraged?

+    To include messages already stored in the database when organizing emails into threads, you should leverage the findOneByEmailUniversalMessageIdentifier method from the MessageRepository.
+This method is designed to find an existing message based on the universal message identifier, which typically correlates with the email's Message-Id or its equivalent identifier.

 2. Describe how you would use this method to achieve the intended outcome.
 Implementation details are not required, just a clear explanation of your approach.

+    * Retrieve Incoming Email Details: For each email being imported, check whether it has an In-Reply-To field.
+This field generally contains the Message-Id of the email to which the current email is replying.
+    * Check for Existing Messages in the Database: Use the findOneByEmailUniversalMessageIdentifier method to search for an existing message in the database that has a Message-Id matching the In-Reply-To value of the current email.
+   * Link to Existing Threads:
+       * If an existing message is found, retrieve the ThreadEntity associated with this message using the threadId found in the retrieved message.
+This ensures that the current email is linked to the same thread as the previous correspondence.
+       * If no existing message is found (i.e., this might be the first email in a thread or the corresponding email hasn't been imported yet), create a new ThreadEntity for this email and use it for any subsequent emails that reference this one.
+   * Continue Processing:
+       * Add the current email as a new message in the identified or newly created thread.
+       * Update any in-memory structures or caches to reflect the addition of this new message to the thread.
+       * Edge Case Handling: Ensure that you handle edge cases where the In-Reply-To might not directly link to a single message due to issues like multiple responses to the same original email or discrepancies in Message-Id formatting.

 ### Task 3: Display the domain name of the sender